+As a result of electing the one-year deferral, the Corporation has revised its project plan to reflect the necessary work involved in determining the impacts of adopting IFRS at the new adoption date of January 1, 2012.
 The following table provides certain key activities of the changeover plan and an assessment of the Corporation's progress at this time.
 This information reflects the Corporation's most recent assumptions and expectations.
-Circumstances may arise such as changes in IFRS, regulations, or economic conditions, which could affect these assumptions or expectations.
+Circumstances may arise such as changes in IFRS, regulations, or economic conditions, which would affect these assumptions or expectations.